 Adding and organizing content to Zeplin

-Now if you open your project in Zeplin you will see that in the “Styleguide” tab there is an indicator, that means that Zeplin found colors and text styles to add to your project.
+If you open your project in Zeplin, you will see that there is an indicator in the "Styleguide" tab, which means that Zeplin found colors and text styles to add to your project.

 You can also change the names and the order of the colors if you wish.

 As with colors, Zeplin detects the Text Styles that your Sketch document has and suggests adding them with a single click:

 As with colors, it generates the CSS code so that developers only have to copy and paste: